Antares-Network/BASM/README.md

 - The ability to link with a Discord Bot so Discord/Minecraft admins can get updated when new servers are created, deleted, shut down, and started

 ## Dependancies:
+- There isnt any code yet so 🤷

+# Versioning:
+- Compiled using Java version 12

 ## Credits: